KingVulkan/Quotes-Ip/README.md

 This is an app that allows users to type and post their quotes and give it a thumbs up or a thumbs down.

 ### Link to live site in Github Pages

+###Technology used
+Angular cli was used alongside bootstrap and css to develop the Quote application.
+Git is used on the other side as the version control for tracking changes on the local and remote repository.

 ### Behaviour Driven Development

 |Behaviour|input|output|